orielsanchez/raytracing/README.md

 # Ray Tracing in Rust

 This is a Rust implementation of the ray tracing project described in the book [*Ray Tracing in One Weekend*](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
-The goal of this project is to port the original C++ code to Rust, leveraging Rust's safety and performance features.
+The goal of this project is to learn about raytracing and getting more comfortable with Rust by porting the original C++ code to Rust.

 ## Overview